d-fact/eval-runner-docker/README.md

 └──📜 diffbase.pdf
 ```

-There are multiple Dockerfiles inside this repo, for replicating the evaluations in the paper and
+There are multiple Dockerfiles inside this repository, for replicating the evaluations in the paper
-showing the reusability of components.
+and showing the reusability of components.

 | Files/Dirs       | Descriptions                                           |
 |------------------|--------------------------------------------------------|